lsuutari19/network_sec_platform/README.md

+# This is the repository for Terraform deployment of the network security laboratory environment

+Main branch: lab1 configurations lab2 branch: lab2 configurations

 # Installation instructions

 This installation instruction is designed for Ubuntu operating system, but similar approach with your specific OS's package handler will work.